2nd Doctor

 Barnabus Holiday 1967

 The Doctor invents a labour-saving robot, which he names Barnabus.
-However, when the TARDIS lands on a planet, the inhabitants see Barnabus and assume that the travellers' intentions are hostile.
-The TARDIS crew takes cover from the inhabitants' gun fire and it is up to Barnabus to save the day.
+However, when the TARDIS lands on a planet, the inhabitants see Barnabus and assume that the travellers' intentions are hostile because they have brought robots to invade them.
+The TARDIS crew takes cover from the inhabitants' gun fire and it is up to Barnabus to save the day by disabling the gun position.
+All that is left to do is go back to the TARDIS for tea.

 Jungle Adventure Holiday 1967